phaniel1111/motoko-bootcamp-2022/Core_project/README.md

-Hi, I had fix my dapp and its functions works
+Hi, I had fix my dapp and its functions works.
+And I added Plug connect